phax/ph-parent-pom/README.md

 ## News and noteworthy

 * v2.0.6 - work in progress
-    * Updated to dependency-check-maven 9.0.8
+    * Updated to dependency-check-maven 9.0.9
     * Updated to maven-compiler-plugin 3.12.1
     * Updated to maven-failsafe-plugin 3.2.5
     * Updated to maven-javadoc-plugin 3.6.3
     * Updated to maven-jxr-plugin 3.3.2
+    * Updated to maven-plugin-plugin 3.11.0
     * Updated to maven-project-info-reports-plugin 3.5.0
     * Updated to maven-surefire-plugin 3.2.5
     * Updated to maven-surefire-report-plugin 3.2.5
     * Updated to SLF4J 2.0.11
-    * Updated to spotbugs-maven-plugin 4.8.2.0
+    * Updated to spotbugs-maven-plugin 4.8.3.0
 * v2.0.5 - 2023-11-15
     * Updated to dependency-check-maven 8.4.3
     * Updated to jacoco-maven-plugin 0.8.11